 To complete the major, you must complete three of the Foundation courses listed below, each of which has a laboratory component.
 The Foundation courses may be taken in any order, and you do not have to complete all three before you begin taking courses numbered 20 or above.
 However, please note that courses numbered 20 or above have at least one Foundation course as a prerequisite.
 You may elect to take more than three Foundation courses and apply those additional Foundation courses toward your area of concentration.

-Bio 14: Physiology (recently renumbered to Bio 30 and then returned to Bio 14)
+- Bio 14: Physiology (recently renumbered to Bio 30 and then returned to Bio 14)

 In consultation with your Biology advisor, you will “build” an area of concentration that is composed of six more Biology courses (Bio 12-97).
 It is possible to count up to two advanced-level courses from other departments in your area of concentration (however, only the second term of Organic Chemistry may be counted).
 Your advisor will give you guidance on which courses may be appropriate.
 To satisfy the culminating experience requirement, one of the six courses must be a Biology course numbered Bio 50 or above.
 Although only one course at this level is required, we strongly encourage you to take more than one of these courses; these are small, seminar style courses that focus on a particular topic.
 Because they are structured differently, they offer students a refreshing alternative to the more traditional, lecture style courses.

 For a List of Possible Areas of Concentration & Suggested Courses and Advisors click here.